Nissan Micra: Motorsport

 Nissan sponsors a one-make series in Japan called the March Cup, which has been running since the introduction of the K10.
 Usually a JGTC support race, it is held in two separate five-round championships called West Japan Series and East Japan Series, and a ladies series running simultaneously.
 At the end of the season, the best-performing cars from both sides meet up for the Champions Cup final at the end the season.

 Beginning of 2015, Nissan Canada sponsored the Nissan Micra Cup.
-It consisted 10 races across 5 weekends in Quebec.
+It consisted of 10 races across 5 weekends in Quebec.
 Each racing weekend included a 30-minute trial, a 30-minute qualifying session, and two 30-minute races.

 The 2nd generation Micra is the basis for the 1 Litre Hotrod Formula of British Stock Car Racing.